PyramidCLIP: Hierarchical Feature Alignment for Vision-language Model Pretraining: Method

-Now we present the details of the intra-level semantics alignment.
-As mentioned above, the dual-stream vision-language contrastive learning methods such as CLIP strongly rely on that the image-text pairs are of good quality of one-to-one correspondence.
+Now we present the details of the \textit{peer-level semantics alignment}.
+As mentioned above, the dual-stream vision-language contrastive learning methods such as CLIP strongly rely on the assumption that the image-text pairs are of good quality of one-to-one correspondence.
 However, semantic mismatch between images and text captions often occurs in the automatically harvested data.
 Therefore, we construct an input pyramid with multi-level semantics on both sides of the dual-stream network, and then align image and text within the same semantics level.
 Specifically, the image $I$ is transformed to the global view $G$ and the local view $L$ through two random crops with different ratios.
-For the text caption, besides the original caption $T$, text summarization $T_{S}$ with more compact semantics is extracted using a pre-trained text summarization extractor.
+For the text caption, besides the original caption $T$, text summarization $T_{\rm S}$ with more compact semantics is extracted using a pre-trained text summarization extractor.

-{\bf Coarse-grained Global Contrast} We set the random crop ratio for generating global view $G$ to be $ [0.9, 1] $, which basically contains all the information in the original image.
-Text summarization $T_{S}$ condenses the original caption $T$, removing some redundant and overly detailed information in the $T$. $G$ and $T_{S}$ both capture global information and can be used as pairs of positive samples.
-The projected embedding $\bm{v^{g}}$ and $\bm{l^{s}}$ of $G$ and $T_{S}$ are pulled closer through contrastive learning.
+\textbf{Coarse-grained Global Contrast} We set the random crop ratio for generating global view $G$ to be $[0.9, 1]$, which basically contains all the information in the original image.
+Text summarization $T_{\rm S}$ condenses the original caption $T$, removing some redundant and overly detailed information in the $T$. $G$ and $T_{\rm S}$ both capture global information and can be used as pairs of positive samples.
+The projected embedding $\bm{v^{g}}$ and $\bm{l^{s}}$ of $G$ and $T_{\rm S}$ are pulled closer through contrastive learning.

-{\bf Fine-grained Local Contrast} Since the alignment of the global view $G$ with the text summarization $T_{S}$ described above is relatively coarse, finer-grained information is largely discarded.
-Intuitively, image sub-regions can be aligned with some descriptions of the caption.
+\textbf{Fine-grained Local Contrast} Since the alignment of the global view $G$ with the text summarization $T_{\rm S}$ described above is relatively coarse, finer-grained information is largely discarded.
+Intuitively, some image sub-regions can be aligned with the original caption $T$.
 To this end, we introduce fine-grained local contrast.
 We set the random cropping ratio for generating local view $L$ to be $[0.5, 1]$, which focuses on the sub-region of the image $I$.
-The original caption $T$ contains many detailed descriptions, so it is more suitable to be regarded as a pair of positive samples with $L$.
 Then the projected embeddings $\bm{v^{l}}$ and $\bm{l^{t}}$ of $L$ and $T$ are also brought together through contrastive loss (refer to Section\,\ref{lossfunction}).

+Naturally, we have also tried to bring the finer-grained, peer-level ($\bm{v^r}$, $\bm{l^a}$) closer, but there is no further gain (see Appendix F).